 Who is this flipping guy?!

-Andrew Swan has survived 17 years of teaching middle school (currently 8th-grade US History/Government in a Boston suburb).
+Andrew Swan is in year 18 teaching middle school (currently 8th-grade US History / Government in a Boston suburb).
 Previously he has taught 6th, 7th, and 8th grade English, ancient history, and geography in Maine and Massachusetts.